Pacheco, Kamara among 5 fantasy football RBs to avoid in Week 5 - UPI.com

 Oct.
 4 (UPI) -- Isiah Pacheco and Alvin Kamara are among my five fantasy football running backs to avoid in lineups in Week 5.

-If you need more options for your roster, check out my top add/drops before your waiver wire opens.
+If you need more options for your roster, check out my top add/drops.
 My Week 5 rankings for quarterbacks, wide receivers and tight ends will also be available and updated for Sunday's games.

 Christian McCaffrey, Bijan Robinson, Derrick Henry, Josh Jacobs and Joe Mixon lead my Top 30 rankings, which are listed below.
 Tony Pollard, D'Andre Swift, David Montgomery, Travis Etienne and Aaron Jones round out my Top 10 plays.